Pennsylvania Act 153

 Pennsylvania Act 153 requires employees, volunteers and other individuals who interact with minors to obtain three different background certifications:

-- Pennsylvania Criminal History Check through the Pennsylvania State Police
+- Pennsylvania Access to Criminal History Check through the Pennsylvania State Police

 - Pennsylvania Child Abuse History Check through the Pennsylvania Department of Human Services

 - FBI Criminal History Check; this check requires the individual to submit their fingerprints to the FBI

 Act 153 requires that certifications be renewed every sixty months (five years).